project-chip/matter.js/packages/matter-node.js/README_NEW.md

 * The ClusterClient was changed tobe an object with the same structure as ClusterServer to internally streamline code.
 I need to iterate further on this to have a meaningful API
 * The new Controller (pairable node) API is still WIP.
 Especially the whole usage as controller and for ClusterClients.
 * The storage for the new device classes is just basic and needs to get enhanced (e.g, last generated endpoint id and such)
-* Investigate/Check specs on how to add new devices to a bridge (check Matter Core specs)
+* Investigate/Check specs on how to add new devices to a bridge (check Matter Core specs) to enhance bridge "on the fly"
+* Unique IDs vs endpoint id - idea: dev defined endpoint ids themselfs Or we urge him to always set unique unique serialnumbers or other unique ID
 * Check bridge and composed devices with tuya, smartthings and Alexa again; and test composed device with google
+* Return correct error in read/write when endpoint/cluster is unknown (in comparism to attributes)

 ## New versions of Device.ts and Controller.ts